arox7/event_betting/README.md

 ## Disclaimer

-This software is provided as-is for educational purposes.
-Trading involves risk, and past performance does not guarantee future results.
-Always do your own research and consider consulting with financial professionals before making trading decisions.
+This software is provided as-is for educational and analysis purposes.
+This is a market analysis tool, not a trading bot.
+Any trading decisions should be made carefully with proper research and risk management.
+Always comply with applicable regulations and platform terms of service.